steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix MenuSourceRoot Velocity](../images/Creating-a-Mod-Matrix-MenuSourceRoot-Velocity.png)

-6. Select the Key Follow template and set its properties and template parameters as follows.
+6. Select the Key Follow template and set its properties and template parameters as follows:

 #### Properties